lxander42/mechanical-portfolio/src/docs/ARCHITECTURE.md

 ## Layout & Navigation Flow

 1. `AppComponent` renders `<app-blueprint-layout>`.
-2. `BlueprintLayoutComponent` draws the ASME-inspired frame, renders the `ModelViewerComponent` and the navigation block, and exposes a `<router-outlet>` for the active section content.
+2. `BlueprintLayoutComponent` draws the ASME-inspired frame, renders the `ThreeModelComponent` wrapper (which hosts the reusable
+   `ModelViewerComponent`) and the navigation block, and exposes a `<router-outlet>` for the active section content.
 3. Sections are defined once in `core/data/portfolio-sections.ts`.
 The same data powers:
    - Navigation links on the right-hand side.